aws-samples/sample-amazon-ivs-aiortc-demos/stages_sei/SEI.md

 1. **SEI not appearing in stream**:

    - Verify `patch_h264_encoder()` was called
    - Check that `set_global_sei_publisher()` was called
    - Ensure H.264 encoder is being used

+2. **SEI messages not being received**:

+   - Ensure video frames/packets contain encoded H.264 data
+   - Check that the subscriber is processing the correct video track
+   - Verify the sender is using the same UUID for SEI messages
+   - Enable debug logging to see extraction attempts

-2. **Messages not synchronized**:
+3. **Messages not synchronized**:

    - SEI is embedded in video frames, sync depends on video timing
    - Check that messages are published before/during video encoding

-3. **Large payload truncation**:
+4. **Large payload truncation**:

    - Keep individual messages under 400 bytes
    - Split large data into multiple messages

+5. **Duplicate messages**:

+   - The subscriber automatically deduplicates based on timestamps
+   - Check message timestamps if duplicates are still appearing

-4. **Performance issues**:
+6. **Performance issues**:
    - Reduce repeat count for high-frequency messages
    - Monitor queue size and clear if needed

 ### Debug Mode: